elloop/lua_in_cpp/README.md

 make
 ```

-then you will find the executable file: `lua_in_cpp` under `build/lua_in_cpp/bin/`.
+~~then you will find the executable file: `lua_in_cpp` under `build/lua_in_cpp/bin/`.~~

-or, simpliy you can build and run the project just by running the run.sh script.
+~~or, simpliy you can build and run the project just by running the run.sh script.~~

-i usually run the run.sh in vim when i'am editing the cpp files under the src/ directory to see the output of the program.
-There is also a run.sh file under the src/ path.
+~~i usually run the run.sh in vim when i'am editing the cpp files under the src/ directory to see the output of the program.
+There is also a run.sh file under the src/ path.~~ now use Alfred instead.

 you can also cutomize the build process by editing the CMakeLists.txt of this project.